-STEVEN WAYNE FISH, RALPH ORTIZ, )
+STEVEN WAYNE FISH, RALPH ORTIZ,)

-DONNA BUCCI, CHARLES STRICKER, )

-THOMAS J. BOYNTON, DOUGLAS )
+DONNA BUCCI, CHARLES STRICKER, THOMAS J. BOYNTON, AND DOUGLAS)

-HUTCHINSON, AND THE LEAGUE OF ) Case No. 2:16-cv-02105

-WOMEN VOTERS OF KANSAS, on behalf )
+HUTCHINSON on behalf of themselves and) Case No.

-of themselves and all others similarly situated, )
+all others similarly situated,) Case 140

-) CLASS ACTION COMPLAINT
+Plaintiffs,) CLASS ACTION COMPLAINT

-Plaintiffs, )
+v.)

+KRIS KOBACH, in his official capacity as)

+Secretary of State for the State of Kansas; and)

+NICK JORDAN, in his official capacity as)

+Secretary of Revenue for the State of Kansas,)

+, ,)

+Defendants.)

 )

-V. )

 )

-KRIS KOBACH, in his official capacity as )

-Secretary of State for the State of Kansas; and )

-NICK JORDAN, in his official capacity as )

-Secretary of Revenue for the State of Kansas, )

-)

-Defendants. )

-)

-)

-FIRST AMENDED COMPLAINT FOR INJUNCTIVE AND DECLARATORY RELIEF
+COMPLAINT FOR INJUNCTIVE AND DECLARATORY RELIEF